t1f7/pythonstarships/readme.md

 * Use `client.login()` and `client.heartbeat()` to keep your session alive as a guest
 * Use `client.login(email='supra@mail', password='1337')` and `client.heartbeat()` to keep authorized session alive
 * Use `client.quickReload()` to re-authenticate your session
+* Use `client.listActiveMarketplaceMessages()` to list all items you have available for sell in the marketplace
+* Use `client.collectAllResources()` to collect all resources on your ship
+* Use `client.collectDailyReward()` to collect the daily reward

 It seems that battle is simulated server-side so we have to simulate it client-side, and I don't have enough time to make it.
 Maybe later.
 But you could join first battle and leave.
 Server would insta-simulate data as soon as you reconnect.